isoraqathedh/cl-acronyms/README.md

 `(refresh-list)` will automatically skip any entries that have spaces in them, as those are unsuitable targets for an expansion of the acronym.

-The file is also not optimized for maximum hilarity, which was one of the goals of this acronym expander.
+The file contains some unusual, uncommon or obsolete words that may confuse a reader that might use it just for laughs.
-Interested parties can provide a better, funnier list with a similar size.
+Interested parties can provide a less confusing list with a similar size.

 cl-acronyms does not otherwise depend on any other library.